wentasah/qstopmotion/README_VisualStudio_Windows.txt

 * Select the directory with the cmakelist.txt file
 * Select the destination directory
 * Press the configure button
-* Select the generator "Visual Studio 11"
+* Select the generator "Visual Studio 12 2013 Win64"
-  (the generator "Visual Studio 12" did not work in this time)
 * Press the generate button

 3.4 Build the application